Rally time: Trump aims to make impeachment a political asset

 Both Democrats and Republicans are tuned in to the symbolism of the moment.

-The rally at Target Center, the city’s basketball arena, was expected to draw thousands of supporters as well as protesters outside.
-Trump was to be joined by Vice President Mike Pence, who had a separate schedule of appearances in the state Trump is trying to tip his way next year.
+The rally at Target Center, the city’s basketball arena, drew thousands of supporters as well as protesters outside.
+Trump was joined by Vice President Mike Pence, who had a separate schedule of appearances in the state Trump is trying to tip his way next year.

+Pence told the crowd that Democrats have spent the last three years trying to “overturn” the 2016 result.
+“Now, Minnesota, it’s our time to fight for him,” he said.

 Attacks on the “socialist” wing of the Democratic Party are the heart of Trump’s plan to hold onto the Rust Belt and become the first Republican presidential candidate to carry Minnesota since Richard Nixon in 1972.